Magoogabuka/Magoogabuka/README.md

 - 👀 I’m interested in mountain biking & making games
 - 🌱 I’m currently learning C++ and Java, starting a bachelor of computer science at UOW
 - 💞️ I’m looking to expand my knowledge of making games and collaborating on projects, I hope to make a 2D pixelart game in the future.
-- 📫 How to reach me - Discord: Magoogabuka#2159
+- 📫 How to reach me - Discord: Zuxoras

 <!---
 Magoogabuka/Magoogabuka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.